SyntheticNerd/algorithms-and-data-structures-js/binary-search-trees/readme.md

               - set the current node to the last in the stack and remove it from the stack
               - set current.right to null repeat from beginning

+Not sure if deleting everything non-recursively is better for memory when using Java Script or not

 Tail recursive function